lortza/lortza.github.io/_posts/2018-03-09-single-page-crud-p1.md

 ```

 ### 3. Set up the Controller `new` Action and Supporting Javascript
-Since our link says `remote: true`, we need to provide the controller with the appropriate instructions to handle it.
-It's expecting to see javascript, so we need to tell it to  respond with javascript:
+The `remote: true` told the controller to deal in javascript, so we need to tell it how to respond with javascript:

 ```ruby
 # app/controllers/critters_controller.rb